 One of the biggest and most widespread beetle families is the Chrysomelidae, which has over 37,000 species in over 2,500 genera.
-Approximately 1/4 inch long, with a body color ranging from yellow to brownish-green, adult beetles are characterized by black spots on the head and thorax and broad black stripes that follow the edges of the outer wing cover.
-This alien species prey on different species of elm trees, particularly Siberian and European elms.
+Approximately 1/4 inch long, with body color ranging from yellow to brownish-green, adult beetles are characterized by black spots on the head and thorax and broad black stripes that follow the edges of the outer wing cover.
+These alien species prey on different species of elm trees, particularly Siberian and European elms.

 4. June Beetle